Cringe-Studio/strapi-auto-uuid/README.md

 That's it!
 With the Strapi Auto UUID Plugin, you can easily add UUIDs to your Strapi content without having to worry about generating them yourself.

 Note: If you are currently using the `@bn-digital/strapi-plugin-field-uuid` plugin, the `strapi-auto-uuid` plugin can be used as a replacement without requiring any code changes.
 Simply install `strapi-auto-uuid`  and remove `@bn-digital/strapi-plugin-field-uuid`.
-The Strapi Auto UUID Plugin provides the same functionality as the `@bn-digital/strapi-plugin-field-uuid` plugin and is , plus support uuid generation automatically via api or graphql and is actively maintained.
+The Strapi Auto UUID Plugin provides the same functionality as the `@bn-digital/strapi-plugin-field-uuid` plugin, in addition it supports uuid generation automatically via api or graphql and is actively maintained.